at-vaishnavi/C-Basics/prime/README.md

 ```
 How to Run:
 ------------
-1. Save the program code in a file )
+1. Save the program code in a file
 2. Compile if required
 3. Run the program:
-4. Enter the number when prompted
+4. Enter the number when prompted.